Introduction

 Clothing Weights

-Clothing weight can vary based on fabric and design.
-Here are typical weights for different types:
+The weight of clothing can fluctuate based on fabric type and design.
+Here are typical weights for various items:

 - T-shirt: 5-7 ounces